-Information we collect about you
+Information we collect about you:

-In General – To register an account with Perceptivity, we may collect information that can identify you, such as your name and email address (“Personal Information”), as well as other information that does not identify you.
-In order to utilize the Services, you may choose to provide us with Personal Information relating to your customers or contacts, to be displayed through the Perceptivity platform.
-This Policy describes the types of information that we may collect and how this information may be collected.
+In General – To register an account with Bear Cognition, we may collect information that can identify individuals (“Personal Information”), such as your name and email address, information regarding your business, as well as other information that does not identify you.
+In order to utilize the Services, you may also choose to provide us with Personal Information relating to your customers or contacts, to be displayed through the Bear Cognition platform.
+This Policy describes the types of information that we may collect and how this information may be collected and used.

-Information you provide.
+Information you provide:

-Depending on how you intend to utilize the platform, you may provide us with Personal Information relating to your customers or contacts.
+Depending on how you intend to utilize the Services, you may provide us with Personal Information relating to your customers or contacts.
 As the controller of that information, it is incumbent upon you to verify that you are in compliance with all applicable laws relating to the collection and/or processing of that data, including but not limited to obtaining any and all necessary consents.

-Technical Information through your Device
+Technical Information through your Device:

-Information collected by third-parties for advertising purposes.
+Information collected by third-parties for advertising purposes:

 We may allow service providers, advertising companies and ad networks, and other third parties to display advertisements on our Service.
 These companies may use tracking technologies, such as cookies or web beacons, to collect information about users who view or interact with their advertisements.
 We do not provide any non-anonymized personal information to third parties.
-Some of these third-party advertising companies may be advertising networks that are members of the Network Advertising Initiative, which offers a single location to opt out of ad targeting from member companies ().
+Some of these third-party advertising companies may be advertising networks that are members of the Network Advertising Initiative, which offers a single location to opt out of ad targeting from member companies (www.networkadvertising.org).
 Opting out will not decrease the number of advertisements you see.

-How we use the information we collect
+How we use the information we collect: